King Edward VI High School for Girls: Music and drama

 The school works in partnership with the adjoining boys' school in many orchestras, choirs, and drama productions.
 During the course of the year there are several plays in which both schools participate.
-There are generally two separate plays for the junior and senior members of the school.
-In recent years the two schools have cooperated on productions such as West Side Story, Les Misérables and 13 Mathering End.

-Towards the end of the year, Upper Sixth-Form attendees from both schools organise and rehearse a Syndicate play, which is usually performed in the last week of term.
-Previous productions have included Fame and The Lion King.
+Towards the end of the year, upper sixth form pupils from both schools organise and rehearse a Syndicate play, usually performed in the last week of term.

-In December, the school holds two Christmas Concerts in its newly built Performing Arts Centre.
-In March every year there is an Orchestral and Choral concert and then a Summer Concert, usually in Symphony Hall, to which all the 'new' girls for the following September are invited with their families.

-The school year finishes with the Syndicate Concert, planned, rehearsed and performed by students about to leave the two King Edward's Schools.

-Throughout the year there are six Lunchtime Concerts, held on Thursdays in the Concert Hall of King Edward's School.
-These concerts give the musicians, both girls and boys, the opportunity to perform in front of a smaller audience.
+Throughout the year there are six lunchtime concerts, held in the concert hall of King Edward's School.

-The boys' school and KEHS now share the newly finished Performing Arts Centre (PAC), completed in July 2012.
-It offers a wide range of facilities, including multiple drama studios and tiered seated hall for assemblies and orchestra performances.
+The boys' school and KEHS share the performing arts centre, completed in 2012.
+It has several drama studios and a tiered seated hall for assemblies and orchestra performances.

-In May 2018, KEHS pupil and pianist Lauren Zhang won the prestigious award of BBC Young Musician 2018.
+In May 2018, KEHS pupil and pianist Lauren Zhang was awarded BBC Young Musician 2018.

 Sports and outdoor activities

 Activities are run during the lunch hour but some may also take place after school when both training and matches take place.
 As well as staff within the department organising teams, the school also has a number of external coaches.

 KEHS runs a Duke of Edinburgh's Award Scheme where girls can gain Bronze, Silver and Gold Awards.
 It now runs a residential activities week for all of the first years at Condover Hall.
 Each year the school plans to offer students in year 8 the opportunity to take part in Voyager expeditions whilst in year 9 students will be able to take part in First Challenge expeditions.
 Cycling Tours and Ski Trips are offered throughout the year, and weekly Climbing and Cross Country clubs add to the already large range of outdoors activities on offer.

 Activities on offer during the course of the year are: